 What is the difference between paying and declaring income?

-Filing is different from paying.
-You can file your income tax return if you have complied with the requirements set forth above (tops); however, it happens very often, and depending on the particular cases of each person, the return does not necessarily result in a balance to be paid.
+Filing an income tax return is different from paying taxes.
+You may be required to file a tax return if you meet the established criteria (thresholds); however, depending on individual circumstances, the return may not necessarily result in a balance to be paid.

 What happens if I do not file an income tax return when I am obliged to do so?

-If a person does not file their income tax return, they must pay a financial penalty of up to 20% of the value of the bank deposits or gross income.
+If a person fails to file their income tax return when required, they may be subject to a financial penalty of up to 20% of the value of their bank deposits or gross income.

-Nevertheless, if the tax return is filed out of time, that is, after the due date for filing and before the penalty for not filing described above is imposed, the payment of a financial penalty must also be calculated according to the rules defined by law.
+However, if the return is filed late—after the due date but before the tax authority imposes the penalty for non-filing—a financial penalty must still be calculated according to the applicable legal provisions.

-It is essential to specify that the value of any tax penalty may never be less than a value equal to 10 UVT, which for the year 2023 is equivalent to $414,120.
+It is important to note that any tax penalty cannot be lower than 10 UVT, which for 2025 is equivalent to $497,990 COP.

-As we explained at the beginning of this blog, you must consider when filing taxes in Colombia whether or not you are a tax resident because it is independent of whether you have a visa.
+When filing taxes in Colombia, you must consider whether you are a tax resident because it is independent of whether you have a visa.

 If you have a digital nomad visa for one year but stay less than 183 days, you would not be considered a tax resident.
 In this case, you only declare the income tax on national source income and wealth obtained in Colombia.